Dr Scott Palmer

-I am currently Director of Student Education and responsible for coordinating all taught provision in the School.
-I teach across several modules on the undergraduate BA Theatre and Performance degree and also on the MA Performance Design course.
+I was Director of Student Education (2019–2022) and responsible for coordinating all taught provision in the School.
+I teach across several modules on the undergraduate BA Theatre and Performance degree and on the MA Performance Design course.
 I have led core lecture-based modules as well as those focused on studio-based teaching and devising using design-led approaches.
-I regularly supervise student work that results in public perfomance.
+I regularly supervise research projects and student work that results in public perfomance.

 I have particular interests and expertise in aspects associated with design in performance, directing relational performance ('immersive', one-to-one, 'environmental' and site-specific forms), devising, collaborative performance-making and in delivering content that makes links between historical innovations in theatre and performance of the modernist era with contemporary developments in performance practice, e.g. location-based performance mediated via GPS and mobile phone apps.

-I have supervised and examined PhD candidates in areas that include; light, scenography, design for audience experience, ‘immersive’, relational and site-specific performance.
+I have supervised and examined PhD candidates in areas that include; light, scenography, design for audience experience, ‘immersive’, relational, site-specific and mixed reality performance.

 Research groups and institutes

 - Place & Performance